-One interesting group are the Kalash Caucasians who live in the mountains of northern Pakistan.
-Many have very European features and some even have blue eyes and blonde hair which are distinctly European genetics.
+One interesting group are the Kalash who live in the mountains of northern Pakistan.
+The Kalash are Caucasians and many have very European features and some even have blue eyes and blonde hair which are distinctly European genetics.
 There are some historians who believe that they are the descendants of Alexander the Great who invaded the Pakistani region.
 There is a video documentary below called 'Mysterious Kalash – The Untold Story.'

 The other theory is that they are the descendants of wandering European tribes who settled in that region.

 The Kalash are indigenous peoples in the Northern Himalayan region of the Hindu Kush Mountains of Pakistan.
 They are located in the Chitral District of the Khyber-Pakhtunkhwa province in Pakistan.